LoganTheOverlord/WarcacheMC/Economy/economy_basics.md

 https://www.spigotmc.org/resources/vault.34315/
 Then, download economy plugin of your choice.
 For our purposes, we use EssentialsX economy (https://essentialsx.net/) After you have these two running, economy is done setting up!
+If you want really simple economy, go for: https://www.spigotmc.org/resources/economyplus.92975/

 # Adding shops
 Essentials has in-built shop capabilities.
 You will have to enable sign commands ([Sell] [Buy] [Warp], etc).